 The RIPE (Rural Investment to Protect our Environment) Partnership is a pilot program that will reward farmers and ranchers for adopting climate-smart agriculture practices and convene stakeholders to generate guidance for a fully realized program that could reach all producers in the U.S. The pilot will launch in Arkansas, Minnesota, North Dakota and Virginia with a budget of $80 million as part of the USDA’s Partnerships for Climate-Smart Commodities program.
 Lead applicant Virginia Tech will administer the project with participation from 14 additional partners.

 Expanding this opportunity beyond these four states is possible!
-Learn about our farm bill strategy and how you can help make RIPE100 a reality for all producers here.
+Learn about our farm bill strategy and how you can help make the RIPE proposal a reality for all producers here.

 Pilot outcomes include:

-- Piloting the RIPE100 concept that rewards farmers and ranchers at $100 per acre or animal unit for adopting climate-smart ag practices.
-The pilot will enroll around 5,400 producers in Arkansas, Minnesota, North Dakota and Virginia.
+- Piloting the RIPE concept that rewards farmers and ranchers at $100 per acre or animal unit for adopting climate-smart ag practices.
+The pilot will enroll around 4,400 to 4,800 producers in Arkansas, Minnesota, North Dakota and Virginia.

-- Refining program design for national program recommendations, including adjusting payments while maintaining RIPE100 principles.
+- Refining program design for national program recommendations, including adjusting payments while maintaining the RIPE proposal’s principles.

 - Integrating productivity increases as part of a climate-smart program to meet the goal of continuing U.S. producers’ agricultural leadership while advancing the adoption of climate-smart practices.